Unboxed-Software/solana-course/content/intro-to-reading-data.md

 ### Public Keys

 Public keys are often referred to as addresses.
 The addresses point to accounts on the Solana network.
-If you want to run a specific program or transfer SOL, you’ll need to provide the necessary public key (or keys) to do so.
+If you want to run a specific program a.k.a smart contract or just want to transfer some SOL, you’ll need to provide the necessary public key (or keys) to do so.

-Public keys are 256-bit and they are often shown as base-58 encoded strings like `7C4jsPZpht42Tw6MjXWF56Q5RQUocjBBmciEjDa8HRtp`.
+Public keys are 32-bytes and they are often shown as [base-58](https://en.bitcoinwiki.org/wiki/Base58) encoded strings like `7C4jsPZpht42Tw6MjXWF56Q5RQUocjBBmciEjDa8HRtp`.

 ## The Solana JSON RPC API